jjvenky/Global-N2O-Ellipses/README.md

 The raw data will be several csv files.

-The R-code requires ggplot2, reshape, RColorBrewer, scales, grid, siar, plyr.
+The R-code for the analyses, figures, and mixing models requires ggplot2, reshape, RColorBrewer, scales, grid, siar, plyr, R2jags, MASS, reshape, devtools.